Log in to http://web.mit.edu/concur and sign on using your MIT web certificate.

 You may fly first class when business class is not offered on destinations outside North America (North America includes Canada, Mexico, the Continental U. S., Bermuda and the Caribbean Islands) and domestic flights when a flight has a scheduled in-air flying time greater than 6 hours or any part of a round trip airfare that is in excess of 6 hours.
 When these trips are charged to a WBS element, the difference in cost between the lowest available coach and first class airfare must be charged to an appropriate departmental discretionary account.

-Business class travel will be approved to destinations outside North America (North America includes: Canada, Mexico, the Continental U. S., Bermuda and the Caribbean islands) and domestic flights when a flight has a scheduled in air flying time greater than 6 hours or any part of a round trip airfare that is in excess of 6 hours.
+Business class travel will be approved to destinations outside North America (North America includes: Canada, Mexico, the Continental U. S., Bermuda and the Caribbean islands) and domestic flights when a leg of the flight (i.e., take-off to landing) has a scheduled in air flying time greater than 6 hours or any part of a round-trip airfare that is in excess of 6 hours.
 When these trips are charged to a WBS element, the difference in cost between the lowest available coach and business class airfare must be charged to an appropriate departmental discretionary account.

 If there are no problems with a travel expense report, it normally takes one to two business days from the time the Travel Office receives the report to be approved and submitted for payment.
 If there is a problem with the report, every effort will be made to resolve it over the phone or through email.
 If it requires further clarification, the report will be sent back to the submitter with an explanation of the issue and next steps.